Soccer With A Pacemaker: Dangerous Goals

 The nature of soccer requires physical activity while also carrying the distinct risk of being struck in the upper torso.
 Both of these factors are potentially dangerous to both the heart and the pacemaker.
 So, it is best to proceed with caution.

-The first danger to be addressed is the need to make certain that your physical health is stable enough to safely run at a heightened speed for an extended period.
+The first danger to address is ensuring your physical health is stable enough to safely run at a higher speed for an extended period.
 This requires a doctor’s appointment to assess your physical heart health.

 An article, “Sport With Pacemaker” by Medizinonline discusses how “in principle, damage to the system cannot be ruled out in ball sports where hard blows to the unit may occur (football, baseball)” (Medizinonline, 2019).
 As someone who has their wires come undone, from a too-strong cup of coffee rather than a physical impact, I can tell you it may not be common, but it is a risk that needs to be addressed.

-However, this potential danger can be mitigated by use of external physical protection that can soften the blow.
-So, ideally, if you have a pacemaker and have medical clearance to play the game, I would recommend doing so wearing a padded vest.
-This will limit the potential for injury and lets you still participate.
-Another idea is avoiding the position of goalie, and stick to playing the field.
-This limits the potential for chest and upper torsi impact, thus lowering the number of potential pacemaker threats.
+So, ideally, if you have a pacemaker and medical clearance to play the game, I would recommend wearing a padded vest.
+This will limit the potential for injury and let you still participate.
+Another idea is to avoid the position of goalie and stick to playing the field.
+A goalie’s purpose is to protect the goal from being entered by the soccer ball, and thus, they put themselves directly in the line of fire to potentially be struck by the ball.
+By remaining on the field, this significantly lessens the comparable risk.
+This limits the potential for chest and upper-torso impact, thereby reducing the number of potential pacemaker threats.

 Better safe than sorry.

-My experience with soccer is limited.
-However, as a child, I never wanted it to be that way.
-Growing up, every Fall and Spring, my friends would all go to the soccer field.
+My experience with soccer is limited — not for lack of wanting.
+Growing up, every Spring and Autumn, my friends would all go to the soccer field.
 Unfortunately, because of my complicated CVD, I had to stay out and watch from afar.
-I also was made to wear a fluorescent crossing guard vest just as a general rule to make certain people on the playground, playing soccer or otherwise, stay away from me.
+I was also made to wear a fluorescent orange-and-yellow crossing guard vest, just as a general rule to keep everyone on both the playground and the soccer field away from me.
 This was to prevent injury, but it was deeply isolating.
+It ruined the team-building social benefit of the sport for me entirely.

 One day, around second grade, I snuck onto the soccer field, just to watch from the sidelines.
-But that wasn’t enough, so I asked to play and they begrudgingly, allowed me to participate.
-Of course, not ten minutes later the ball went flying and nearly hit me in the chest.
-My arms blocked it, but I was told to leave and never come back because my presence, or more, my health issue’s presence, was presenting an inconvenience.
+But that wasn’t enough, so I asked to play, and they begrudgingly allowed me to participate.
+Of course, not ten minutes later, the ball went flying and nearly hit me in the chest.
+My crossed forearms blocked it, but I was told to leave and never come back because my presence, or more specifically, my health issues, presented an inconvenience.

 On the positive side, I eventually got tired of doing nothing outside and being intentionally isolated “for my safety.”
 This led me to go to the school library instead, where I began reading books and learning all I could in my spare time.

-Because I couldn’t play soccer, friendships were made around me that I simply could not participate in.
-That is why, I, personally, recommend that, if you love the sport or just want to try it out, you can and should still play it even if you have a pacemaker.
-But only with the doctor’s clearance and proper protection.
-To needlessly limit oneself from playing the most popular sport int the world, even for the most well-meaning reasons, can unintentionally limit the potential memories and friendships forged in the teamwork of the game that can last a lifetime.
+As a result of my not playing soccer, friendships were made around me that I simply could not participate in.
+That is why I, personally, recommend that, if you love the sport or just want to try it out, you can and should still play it even if you have a pacemaker.
+But only with the doctor’s clearance and proper protection of a padded vest.
+It is not necessary to limit yourself from playing the most popular sport in the world.

 So, if you want to play, grab a protective vest and your soccer ball and run out to the field!